mcguirecooper/Interactive-Lab-Hub/Lab 2/README.md

 ## Part F.
 ## Make a short video of your modified barebones PiClock

+I decided to add two red lines to signify 12am and 12pm on the orbit of the moon, just for readability of the time.
 I could set the moon revolution rate to be accurate at one per day, but for the video and testing I have it set to one per minute.

 Sorry for the terrible video quality.
 It's hard to make the colors show up on camera.